 Faith groups often cover expenses, including flights, room and board, and health insurance.
 Some may even add in a few extras, such as help with modest living expenses.
 Sometimes − not always.

 Read their websites carefully (you’ll find plenty of information in the Resources section below) and talk to returnees − it’s the best way to find out what it’s really like helping others in a faith group abroad.

-Long-term charity volunteer work opportunities exist but often require a major time commitment.
+Long-term volunteer charity work abroad exists but often require a major time commitment.
 These can be linked in some way to a national government, such as the US-based Peace Corps, but this is not always the case.
 Many of these organizations will pay your way and provide a (modest) stipend so you can survive on site, but expect stringent criteria, interviews and all.
 Here are some possibilities:

-- If you have a medical specialty, you could try IMVA, the International Medical Volunteers Association
+- If you have a medical specialty and want to be a medical volunteer abroad, you could try IMVA, the International Medical Volunteers Association

 - In the UK, the main organization is VSO, or Voluntary Services Overseas

 - My all-time favorite is the United Nations Volunteers, for professionals with degrees – and with great volunteer opportunities for seniors

 At the airport in Lilongwe, Malawi recently, I met a Peace Corps volunteer who was teaching history in a small town in the country’s north.
 She was 68, a former university professor from a prestigious Texan college, and her life had certainly become different: she sometimes went weeks without electricity, water was hard to come by and most people’s mother tongue was a local language she was struggling to learn.

 I asked how she had been received and she said her experience was extremely positive, that by living in the community with the community she was demonstrating an equality and humility that built bridges instead of emphasizing differences.
 Her life in Malawi was far removed from the sophistication of an American college campus but halfway through her two-year commitment, she had nothing but positive things to say.